jaydipdave/quickdefencewaf/README.md

 ```
 * As shown in above code, you need to configure paths for the header_filer.lua and body_filter.lua file.
 This is basically used for filtering webserver responses.
 * Change the proxy_pass parameter to your own website to make it working.
 You can also redirect it to public facing website to test the waf. (like http://demo.testfire.net, http://webscantest.com, http://crackme.cenzic.com)
-* Play around with /mnt/hgfs/myscanner/Extras/WAF/Rules/rules.txt rules file and virtually patch all the vulnerabilities
+* Play around with Rules/rules.lua file and virtually patch all the vulnerabilities

 ## Motive